RinDig/Moral-Foundations-Agent-Based-Model-MoralABM-/README.md

 - **Dirichlet Distribution**: A multinomial probability distribution with concentration parameters α₁, α₂, ..., α₅ for each moral foundation.
 - **Beta Distribution**: Each moral foundation has its own beta distribution with shape parameters α and β.

+[//]: # (It might be worth noting that for both the beta and dirichlet initial parameters of agents' own values are estimated with a large empirical dataset.)

 The probability distributions represent both:

 - The agent's own moral values
 - The agent's beliefs about other agents' moral values

+[//]: # (This distinction and role of the distribution of other agents' moral values vs. an agent's own could be a little clearer)
+[//]: # (the paper should be helpful with how to think about and phrase this.)

 ### 2. Signal Generation